rohanshad/cmr_transformer/README.md

 #### Download Weights

-Weights for the contrastive pretrained vision encoders are available here: [placeholder link]()
+Weights for our pretrained CMR encoders are available on Huggingface for non-commercial use: https://huggingface.co/rohanshad/cmr_c0.1.

 #### Install Dependencies